jhuix/vscode-markdown-preview-showdown/README.md

 ## Supporting this project

+As you know, [Markdown-Preview-Showdown(MDPS)](https://github.com/jhuix/vscode-markdown-preview-showdown) is a free extension and it will remain free forever.
+However, maintaining and improving the extension costs time and money.

+If you like our work and find our extension useful, please donate through [Wechat Pay(微信支付)](./docs/sponsors.md)!
+Your contribution will be greatly appreciated and help me continue to develop this awesome extension.

 Its ongoing development is made possible thanks to the support by these awesome [sponsors](./docs/sponsors.md).
-You can help make [Markdown-Preview-Showdown(MDPS)](https://github.com/jhuix/vscode-markdown-preview-showdown) project better by supporting it on [Wechat Pay(微信支付)](./docs/sponsors.md).
-Thank you!

 ## Example image